 21st Century Learning Products

 21st Century Learning Products was started by Walter Antoniotti in 1991.
-Well-written, concise, inexpensive, business subject outlines following the Quick Notes Philosophy can help people learn difficult concepts and decrease the time needed to learn business subjects.
+Walter believed well-written, concise, inexpensive, business subject outlines following the Quick Notes Philosophy could help people learn difficult concepts and decrease the time needed to learn difficult business subjects.
 The first book, Financial Accounting, was published in 1992 with an expanded edition published in 1994.
 Outlines pertaining to Economics(1993), Mathematics(1998), Statistics (1998), and other accounting and statistics areas were added in succeeding years.
-With the expansion of free educational information on the Internet, the entire Quick Notes Collection was made available for the free use of individual.
+Free Internet Libraries were created to publicize the books and when the paper inventory was depleted, the entire Quick Notes Collection was made available on the Internet for free.

 Send comments and suggestions to antonw@ix.netcom.com.